How to Fix a Crossbite

 Our Bitesoft Clear Aligners are an almost invisible yet highly affordable orthodontic treatment that you can complete entirely at home!

-These aligners use calibrated force to move your upper and lower teeth together into a new position, forcing the body to adapt by remodelling the bone and correcting your jaw alignment.
+These aligners use calibrated force to move your upper and lower teeth together into a new and correctly aligned position, forcing the body to adapt by remodelling the bone and correcting your jaw alignment.

 Basically, when pressure is applied to a tooth, the periodontal ligament or PDL (a group of connective tissue fibres that attach the tooth to the alveolar bone) compresses, and the bone on the side receiving the pressure responds by resorption.

 For those sceptics out there reading this, thinking, 'Yeah, bloody right, as if plastic is going to straighten my teeth?'
-You, my friends, need to head to the reviews and results pages of the website before forming an opinion about whether clear aligners are an effective solution to treat crossbites.
+Head to the reviews and results pages of the website before forming an opinion about whether clear aligners are an effective solution to treat crossbites.

-So, whether you're spiralling through the Google answers for 'How To Fix A Crossbite' to correct your bite or just searching for ways to straighten out your smile, we're glad you landed here, and we want you to know that our team is serious about helping you achieve your dream smile and we are here to answer any and all of your questions.
+So, whether you're spiralling through the Google looking for answers on 'How To Fix A Crossbite' to correct your bite or just searching for ways to straighten out your smile, we're glad you landed here, and we want you to know that our team is serious about helping you achieve your dream smile and we are here to answer any and all of your questions.

 Back to blog